 The Spa Creations oversized caddy, available in Bed Bath & Beyond stores, seemed big but turned out to be just wide; Its bottom shelf was too close to the top shelf to accommodate 16-ounce bottles.

 Metaltex’s Onda model offered a three-year warranty but was hardly big enough to fit more than one shampoo bottle, a bar of soap, and a sponge.

-Crate & Barell and CB2 didn’t offer hanging caddies and IKEA assumed I wanted to mount its caddy on the wall like a proper shelf.
+Crate and Barrel and CB2 didn’t offer hanging caddies, and Ikea assumed I wanted to mount its caddy on the wall like a proper shelf.

-Frontgate’s sustainably harvested Teak Corner Shelf Caddy was large, beautiful, sturdy, durable, the recipient of an average rating of 4.9 stars out of 5 from 92 users—quite possibly the best-rated caddy on the web!—and cost $299.
+Frontgate’s sustainably harvested Teak Corner Shelf Caddy was large, beautiful, sturdy, durable, the recipient of an average rating of 4.9 stars out of five from 92 users—quite possibly the best-rated caddy on the Web!—and cost about $300.
 Plus shipping.

-The 3 Tier hits the sweet spot.
+The 3-Tier hits the sweet spot.
 It is sturdy, rust-resistant, attractive, well-featured, fairly priced, and just the right size for two adults.
-It is sturdy, rust-resistant, attractive, well-featured, fairly priced, and just the right size for two adults.
 On top of this, it comes with a satisfaction guarantee.
-It might not inspire the profoundest love but it won’t disappoint.
+It might not inspire the profoundest love, but it won’t disappoint.
 And in the surprisingly cruel and complex world of shower caddies, that is a triumph.